 The following definitions will apply to the CBH Program:

-CBH Guidelines: Guidelines issued by DHCD setting out, clarifying and further explaining 760 CMR 60.00 program policy and procedure, as such guidelines may be amended, supplemented or replaced from time to time.
+CBH Guidelines.
+Guidelines issued by DHCD setting out, clarifying and further explaining 760 CMR 60.00 program policy and procedure, as such guidelines may be amended, supplemented or replaced.
 The CBH Guidelines shall apply to all CBH financing programs (subject always to 760 CMR 60.01(2)).

-CBH Units: The housing units of an Eligible Project that are supported by the CBH Loan and reserved for PCEs.
+CBH Units.
+The housing units of an Eligible Project that are supported by the CBH Loan or grant and reserved for PCEs.

-Community-Based Housing: Housing reserved for PCEs that is:
+Community-based Housing.
+Housing reserved for Persons Certified Eligible (PCEs) that is: